shashankshekhar9420-creator/bird_classifier/README.md

 ### Why do we need multiple images?
 - suppose we train only on one image: red-wattled lapwing standing on grass in the morning
 - then the model would not be able to identify a lapwing flying or any other such case, because it never learnt about it
-- hence we want variation in our images- this would lead the network to discover what is in common and hence it will be able to identify
+- hence we want variation in our images- this would lead the network to discover what is in common and hence it will be able to identify the bird in various settings

 ### Why do we need to clean the data set?
 - search engine makes mistakes